 Stargazing Near Boulder

-One of the most magical activities you can do from Boulder while socially distancing is to find a quiet spot, breathe in the crisp night air, and stare up at a dazzling, star-speckled night sky.
+One of the most magical activities you can do from Boulder is to find a quiet spot, breathe in the crisp night air and stare up at a dazzling, star-speckled night sky.
 There's nothing like imagining distant galaxies to put things here on Earth into perspective.

 Stargazing spots abound near Boulder and you can do this activity year-round, thanks to our mild, often clear-skied, weather.
 In winter, the sky is perfect for stargazing; pack up a thermos of hot chocolate and bring a pile of blankets.